 This is a distinction you may not have heard before.
 Producers earn billions of dollars by selling coal, iron ore, gold and other minerals to resource-hungry customers.
 They are preferred by some investors as their financials are properly valued by the market compared to their peers.

-While they could bring explosive capital gains through the right find, they will not generate earnings until sometime in the future.
+While they could bring great capital gains through the right find, they will not generate earnings until sometime in the future.

 Know how to arm yourself against risk